Hydraulic Motor Teardown and Should Cost Analysis

 - Reliable Performance in Harsh Environments

-Bill of Material (BOM) of Hydraulic Motor
+Deconstructing Value: Bill of Material (BOM) Analysis of a Hydraulic Motor

-Manufacturing Category wise Weight vs Count Comparison
+Manufacturing Category-wise Weight vs. Count Comparison of Hydraulic Motor

-Weight vs. Quantity Insights:
+Weight vs. Quantity Insights

 - The Casting category dominates the total weight at 25,130 g, despite comprising only 5 components, suggesting these are the primary structural elements of the hydraulic motor.